BlueberryOreo/ProCap/README.md

 ### Stage 2: Implicit Procedure Captioning

-We train our Implicit Procedure Captioning model on 2 NVIDIA RTX 3090 GPUs.
 Configs can be found in `configs/`.
 The results will be saved to `logs/`.

 ```bash
 # CLEVR